Skimmeroni/Appunti/AI4ST/AI/Evolution/Local.typ

 Among guided search algorithms, particular relevance have the so-called *local search algorithms*.
 The ones hereby presented are concerned with finding a minimum or a maximum of a real-valued function, meaning that they tackle an optimization problem where the search space is the set of real numbers and the evaluation function is the function whose optima are of interest.

+All local search algorithms work by starting from a random solution, probing the neighboring solutions and, if a better one is found, restarting from said point, repeating the process until a sufficiently satisfactory solution is found.
+Of course, such algorithms rely on a (to be justified)
+assumption: the result of evaluating similar elements of the search space must yield similar results.
+Otherwise, probing the neighborhood of a solution would be a pointless endeavour.
+This is also referred to as the *principle of small improvements*.

 Of course, such problems could be solved analitically by computing the gradient of the evaluation function and setting it equal to $0$, but this